igorfed/AI4Climate_/doc/datasets.md

-# Quick Start
+# Used Datasets

 ## Preparing the dataset

-This approach uses DCNN to detect flood waters on surveillance images seen from the perspective of cell phones.
-To demonstrate the approach, we trained the DCNN on **1948** flooding images collected from the Internet and manually labeled (CARLO) and applied it to ....
+This approach uses DCNN implementations to detect flood waters on surveillance images seen from the perspective of cell phones.
+To demonstrate the approach, we trained the DCNN on **1948** flooding images collected from the Internet and manually labeled (CARLO, carlo.navarra@liu.se) and applied it to ....

 To provide examples of dry ground, **xxx** images of urban landscape without flooding was added from the Cityscapes dataset.